brandur/sorg/content/drafts/canonical-log-lines.md

    on your users from a core data store, it allows greater levels of deep insight by stitching together data generated from different data sources.

-We get data into Redshift by emitting lines over a fast queueing system (NSQ), archiving batches of it to S3, and then periodically running a `COPY` pointing to the bucket from Redshift.
+We import data by emitting lines over a fast queueing system (NSQ), archiving batches of it to S3, and then periodically running a `COPY` pointing to the bucket from Redshift.
 The implementation here doesn't matter very much, but it's worth nothing Redshift does best when data is ingested using bulk ETL, and by extension won't be updated in near real-time like a system ingesting directly from syslog (e.g. Splunk).

+## Examples

+### Example: 500s By Breakage

+One of the hazards of any software stack is that unexpected breakages will happen.
+For a typical web service, this often takes the form of an exception raised internally and then converted to an HTTP 500 and returned to the user.

+While it's reasonably likely that a web service already has a dashboard in place for the frequency of 500s that are occurring, what if I wanted, for example, to drill into the errors from one particular API endpoint.
+By scoping canonical log lines down to 500 responses coming from a single API method, I can easily get that information from Splunk:

+!fig src="/assets/canonical-log-lines/error-timechart.png" caption="Error counts for the last week on the \"list events\" endpoint."

+Now say I want to cross-reference that result with some other information that was emitted into the log trace for any request.
+By putting my original query into a Splunk subsearch, and "joining" log traces on a request ID, it's easy.

+Continuing from the example above, I want to look for the precise class of error that was emitted for each breakage, so I join on another specialized "breakage line" that's emitted for each one:

+!fig src="/assets/canonical-log-lines/top-errors.png" caption="The names of the Ruby exception classes emitted for each error, and their relative count."

+TODO: Tricks.
+The inverse also works.

-#### Example: TLS Deprecation
+### Example: TLS Deprecation

+One project that I'm working on right now is helping Stripe merchants who are using old versions of TLS (i.e 1.0 and 1.1) [upgrade their integrations][upgrading-tls] before hitting blackout deadlines.

+While responding to support questions on the topic, I realized it would be useful to be able to quickly reference the key TLS metrics for any given account.
+I spent 10 minutes learning how to make dashboard in Splunk, and then another making a dashboard that's powered purely be canonical log lines:

 !fig src="/assets/canonical-log-lines/tls-requests-by-merchant.png" caption="Splunk dashboard for requests from a merchant by TLS version."

-One project that I'm working on right now is helping Stripe merchants who are using old versions of TLS (i.e 1.0 and 1.1) [upgrade their integrations][upgrading-tls] before hitting blackout deadlines.
-Using canonical lines,

-Canonical lines sent to Redshift also work very well.
+Each panel performs a search for canonical log lines matching a certain merchant, excludes lines generated by calls from internal systems, then pulls some metrics and tabulates or draws a plot of the results.

+The same thing is also possible from Redshift.
 Here's a query to ask for any merchants that have made requests to our API services using pre-1.2 versions of TLS in the last week [3]:

 ```
 SELECT distinct(merchant_id)